vivupadi/ATS_tracker/README.md

 A web application that helps job seekers improve their resumes by tracking ATS (Applicant Tracking System) scores based on the provided job description and providing personalized CV improvement suggestions.
 The app stores and displays your CV suggestion,needing to change only the job description.

-# The Algorithm
+## The Algorithm

-The algorithm behind uses basic NLP keyword matching and advanced LLM-based embedding matching
+The algorithm behind uses basic NLP keyword matching and advanced LLM-based embedding matching.

 🚀 [Live Demo](https://example.com) — Also featured on my Portfolio Website.

 ---
-# ✨Features
+## ✨Features
-**ATS Score Calculation** – Upload your resume and instantly get an ATS compatibility score.
+**ATS Similarity Score Calculation** – Upload your resume and compares the similarity with the job description and suggest missing keywords.

 **CV Suggestions History** – View all previous suggestions to track your improvements.